 - If you are constantly tired during the day, stop breathing during sleep, or fall asleep at the wrong times, you may need to talk to your doctor

 Nearly everyone snores from time to time.
 But not all snoring is the same.

 Consistent snoring affects the quality of your sleep.
-Besides disturbing your bedmates and housemates, it can lead to daytime tiredness or a bad temper.
-It also can indicate bigger health problems that may require treatment.
+Besides disturbing your bedmates and housemates, it can lead to day-time tiredness, a bad temper, and can indicate bigger health problems that may require treatment.

 Find out common reasons why you snore and try some tricks for getting a better night’s sleep.

 Snoring happens when there is a blockage in the nose or mouth or when the muscles in your throat relax more than normal while you sleep.